 CHEMICAL MANAGEMENT: OUR APPROACH

 We see the need for pragmatic and implementable chemical management guidance for our suppliers that can be used to reduce the environmental footprint in our supply chain.
-As signatory member of Zero Discharge of Hazardous Chemicals (ZDHC), we work closely with industry partners to develop harmonized guidelines and tools, such as the Manufacturing Restricted Substances List (MRSL) and Wastewater Guidelines, for our supply chain partners.
+As signatory and founding member of Zero Discharge of Hazardous Chemicals (ZDHC), we work closely with industry partners to develop harmonized guidelines and tools, such as the Manufacturing Restricted Substances List (MRSL) and Wastewater Guidelines, for our supply chain partners.
 These programs are implemented and regularly verified to ensure that best practices and the existing chemical management tools are truly applied in our supply chain.

 Explore our latest report for detailed information on our chemical management progress reports.